Juniper/terraform-provider-mist/docs/resources/device_switch.md

 - `enable_mac_auth` (Boolean) Only if `port_auth`==`dot1x` whether to enable MAC Auth
 - `enable_qos` (Boolean)
 - `guest_network` (String) Only if `port_auth`==`dot1x` which network to put the device into if the device cannot do dot1x. default is null (i.e. not allowed)
 - `inter_switch_link` (Boolean) inter_switch_link is used together with "isolation" under networks.
-NOTE: inter_switch_link works only between Juniper device.
+NOTE: inter_switch_link works only between Juniper devices.
 This has to be applied to both ports connected together
 - `mac_auth_only` (Boolean) Only if `enable_mac_auth`==`true`
 - `mac_auth_preferred` (Boolean) Only if `enable_mac_auth`==`true` + `mac_auth_only`==`false`, dot1x will be given priority then mac_auth.
 Enable this to prefer mac_auth over dot1x.
 - `mac_auth_protocol` (String) Only if `enable_mac_auth` ==`true`.
 This type is ignored if mist_nac is enabled. enum: `eap-md5`, `eap-peap`, `pap`